I am a physician who likes to write about topics related to health, psychology, psychiatry, and spirituality.

-Eat Healthy – By including plenty of vegetables and fruits in diet one can lower A1c.
-One should go for low fat lean protein and fish such as salmon, trout, tuna, sardines, mackerel, and herring, which also contain omega-3 fatty acids.
-In addition, diabetics should control carbohydrates, fatty foods and calories by limiting intake of potatoes, rice, and foods containing white flour.
-By passing up sugary desserts, candy, ice cream, soft drinks and store-bought cookies, pies, baked goods and doughnuts and avoiding fried chicken, frozen dinners, lunch meats, sugared soft drinks, fruit drinks, milk shakes, hamburgers, pizza and chicken and fish sandwiches, a diabetic can lower one’s A1C levels.
+Eat healthy – By including plenty of vegetables and fruits in the diet, one can lower A1c.
+One should go for low-fat lean protein and fish such as salmon, trout, tuna, sardines, mackerel, and herring, which also contain omega-3 fatty acids.
+In addition, diabetics should control carbohydrates, fatty foods and calories by limiting their intake of potatoes, rice, and foods containing white flour.
+By passing up sugary desserts, candy, ice cream, soft drinks and store-bought cookies, pies, baked goods and doughnuts and avoiding fried chicken, frozen dinners, lunch meats, sugared soft drinks, fruit drinks, milkshakes, hamburgers, pizza and chicken and fish sandwiches, a diabetic can lower their A1C levels.

-Use of Cinnamon - The experts have found that taking cinnamon could be useful for lowering serum HbA1C in type-2 diabetics.
+Use cinnamon - The experts have found that taking cinnamon could be useful for lowering serum HbA1C in type-2 diabetics.
 Cinnamon is purported to be a natural insulin sensitizer.
 But randomized trials studying cinnamon in humans with type-2 diabetes have shown conflicting results.

-Lose Weight – It has been found by experts that intentional weight loss of 10% can potentially decrease A1c by 0.81% among overweight and obese patients with type-2 Diabetes Mellitus.
+Lose weight – It has been found by experts that intentional weight loss of 10% can potentially decrease A1c by 0.81% among overweight and obese patients with type-2 diabetes mellitus.
 So, this can serve as an encouragement for persons attempting weight loss.
 One should strive to achieve one’s healthy weight and try best to stay at it.
 Though some people have normal weight, they still sport a potbelly.
-This is bad for A1c level as it makes difficult for one to achieve a normal level.
-So, if one has to fight the battle of bulge, one should do so fiercely.
+This is bad for A1c levels as it makes it difficult to achieve a normal level.
+So, if one has to fight the battle of the bulge, they should do so fiercely.

-Quit Smoking - Among other harmful effects, smoking increases abdominal fat accumulation and insulin resistance.
+Quit smoking - Among other harmful effects, smoking increases abdominal fat accumulation and insulin resistance.
 It is a well-established risk factor for diabetes and its complications.
-Therefore, smokers should be encouraged to quit smoking because it makes difficult for them to manage their A1c levels.
+Therefore, smokers should be encouraged to quit smoking because it makes it difficult for them to manage their A1c levels.

-Learn to Manage Stress – It has been found that chronic stress in type-1 and type-2 diabetes is strongly associated with A1c particularly in people, who face disproportionate stress because of lack of family or social support.
+Learn to manage stress – It has been found that chronic stress in type-1 and type-2 diabetes is strongly associated with A1c, particularly in people who face disproportionate stress because of a lack of family or social support.
 So, with proper stress management intervention techniques, people with diabetes show improvements in A1c levels.

 Always make sure that you take medications as advised by an expert in the management of diabetes.
 Never self-medicate.

 According to the International Diabetes Federation, the total number of people with diabetes is projected to rise from 415 million in 2015 to 642 million in 2040 worldwide.
-Moreover, 5 million deaths have occurred in 2015.
+Moreover, 5 million deaths occurred in 2015.
 Another way of thinking about these numbers is that every 6 seconds, 1 person dies from this condition.
 These statistics show how important it is for people to manage their diabetes.
-In this context, the A1c level is a key indicator as to how a person is able to manage one’s diabetes.
+In this context, the A1c level is a key indicator of how a person is able to manage their diabetes.

 There is ample evidence that lifestyle changes affect glycated hemoglobin levels.
 Thus, by adopting the positive lifestyle modifications listed above, diabetics will be able to lower their A1c levels to a healthy range.